Ingush in Kazakhstan

 The Ingush people have strict gender guidelines.
 A husband "owns" his household, even his wife and children.
 Families are traced through the father.
 A wife becomes part of her husband's clan upon marriage and never mentions her parents again.
 Marriages are arranged.

-In spite of a life of continual hardship, the Ingush people still possess a rich history of art, music, dancing, wood carving, and storytelling.
+In spite of a life of continual hardship, the Ingush people still possess a beautiful history of art, music, dancing, wood carving and storytelling.

 What Are Their Beliefs?

 Like their neighbors, the Chechens, Ingush people are Sunni Muslim.
-Most are part of Sufi orders, the mystical dimension of Islam, which might have kept Islam alive during the Soviet years.
+Most are part of Sufi orders, the mystical end of Islam, which might have kept Islam alive during the Soviet years.

 What Are Their Needs?